fortes/metalsmith-dom-transform/README.md

 * `transforms`: array of functions that serve as DOM transformations.
 Each function takes three arguments:
   * `dom`: The root of the DOM for that page
   * `data`: Metalsmith object for the page, contains metadata, etc.
+  * `metalsmith`: Metalsmith instance, passed to all plugins
   * `done`: Callback for transformation completion

 ## Requirements